CodingCatDev/amplify-jamstack-cloudinary-video/tutorial/Amplify your JAMStack with Video 9e43c4db9f0e4d91b8e0e6cb4e493c8a.md

 }
 ```

 Then update `showWidget` to call this post before opening our dialog.
-You could put this anywhere but I though this would be easy.
+You could put this anywhere but I thought this would be easy.

 ```jsx
 const showWidget = () => {